-Thar's lots of fun in livin' when the woods are full of haze
+Thar's lots of fun in livin' when the woods That's the time that gits me! for the world is are full of haze

-An' you hear the fiddle singin' what the cabin fires blaze!
+An' you hear the fiddle singin' what the cabin fires biaze!

-When the gals are candy-pullin', an' they've robbed the honey bees,
+When the gais are candy-pullin', an' they've